jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         with self.assertRaises(KeyError):
             {'key': 'value'}['does_not_exist']

-and the terminal shows passing tests.
+and the terminal shows green again

 *********************************************************************************
 test_catching_zero_division_error_in_tests